Advantages of DTG Printing

 DTG uses inks that are water-based and environmentally friendly.
 They meet all the requirements of consumer protection laws.
-Screen printing uses plastisol inks which do contain carcinogenic materials.
+Screen printing uses plastisol inks, which contain carcinogenic materials.
 These materials have been known to cause cancer if breathed in for any period.
 Water-based inks produce a soft hand and smooth finish.
-The fabric has no stiffness as water-based ink is absorbed by the fabric and not painted on.
+The fabric has no stiffness as water-based ink is absorbed by the material and not painted on.

 Re-orders are a big problem with screen printing.
 For example, a customer wants a 6-piece fill-in order with six colors.
 The time to do this is at least 2 hours.
 If you do it with the DTG method, it takes about 6 minutes.
-Again no mess to clean up.
+Again, there is no mess to clean up.

 Direct-to-garment printing produces superior samples compared to screen printing.
 It’s a hassle-free process for introducing new decorated apparel lines.
 With DTG, the design goes directly from the artist to the garment, making the process quicker and more efficient.
 You can produce a sample run in just a day and send it as a gift or WOW to your top customers.
 This cost-effective WOW marketing builds up deposits into your customers’ happiness accounts, ensuring a smooth stream of DTG orders throughout the year.
 Start WOWing your customers with DTG prints today!